airbuzz/client-info-shopify/README.md

 ALl source file are stored locally and minified uppon changes. ( SASS, JS, liquid ).

 ## How can I get the source files?
-If you do not have access, there are 2 possibilities.
-Either it was forgotten or it was not given for obvious reason.
+If you do not have access:
 email: julien@dunes.jp